How to Stream AMC

 I’m currently using Philo to live stream AMC and some other favorite channels like BBC America, and I’m very happy with the service.
 You can read my review of Philo, or check out the channel selection for yourself.

 Hulu currently has past seasons of Killing Eve (under BBC America), Preacher, The Son and Fear of the Walking Dead.
-You can try out Hulu free for a week.
+You can try out Hulu (with limited commercials) free for 30 days.

 What’s the best way to get an AMC Live Stream?

-- Philo is the cheapest option if you’re an Roku, Apple TV, Fire TV or Android TV user because you’ll only have to pay $20 per month.
+- Philo is the cheapest option if you’re an Roku, Apple TV, Fire TV or Android TV user because you’ll only have to pay $25 per month.
 You’ll also get access to the AMC app to stream any episodes that you forgot to mark to record in your Cloud DVR.
-Try out Philo free fora week by signing up with your smartphone number.
+Try out Philo free for a week by signing up with your smartphone number.